-MKTG-365 Advanced Topics in Promotion, 3cr
+MKTG-365 Advanced Topics in Promotion, 3 cr.
 This course covers the concepts of unique selling proposition, brand imagery, and the accomplishment of marketing objectives through creative strategy in ads and commercials.
 Additional topics include retail, industrial trade and institutional advertising, public relations, publicity, sales promotion, and direct response promotions.
 Legal and ethical considerations and measurement of campaign effectiveness may be covered at the discretion of the instructor.

-MKTG-366 Industrial Marketing, 3cr
+Prereq.: MKTG-350.
+MKTG-352 recommended.

-An in-depth look at marketing in the industrial setting.
+MKTG-366 Business to Business Marketing, 3 cr.
+An indepth look at marketing in the industrial setting.
 Topics covered include the industrial buyer organization, planning, product and pricing policies, and sales techniques.
 Extensive use is made of up-to-date readings and cases.
 Students synthesize their learning in a study of major industrial firm or governmental branch.
+Prereg.: MKTG-350.